Congress of the Republic of Peru

-Congress' composition is established by Chapter I of Title IV of the Constitution of Peru.
+Congress's composition is established by Chapter I of Title IV of the Constitution of Peru.
 Congress is composed of representatives who sit in congressional districts allocated to each region, as well as two special districts, Lima Province and Peruvian citizens living abroad, on a basis of population as measured by the Peruvian Census in multi-member districts.
 The number of voting representatives is fixed by the Constitution at 130.
 Pursuant to the 2017 Census, the largest delegation is that of Lima Province, with 36 representatives.

 Congress is charged with the responsibility to pass laws and legislative resolutions, as well as to interpret, amend, or repeal existing laws.
 Congress also ratifies international treaties, approves the national budget, and authorizes loans on behalf of the country.
 It may also override presidential observations to bills by a vote of more than half the legal number of congressmen.
 It can also remove government official including the President, consent to the entry of foreign troops into the national territory, and authorize the President to leave the country.
 Congress meets at the Legislative Palace in Lima.

 The presiding officer is the President of Congress, who is elected by the members thereof (and is therefore traditionally the leader of the controlling party).
 The President and three vice-presidents are chosen by the controlling governing coalition.